 It’s where you can make your mark

 Do you want to be at the cutting edge of where medicine is going in Australia?
-Do you want to study your medicine degree in the regions so you can make a difference for the regions?
+Do you want to study your medicine degree in Australia in the regions so you can make a difference for the regions?

 You could be part of the very first intake of students into the new Doctor of Medicine offered by Charles Sturt University in partnership with Western Sydney University, starting in 2021.
 A new medical school on our Orange campus, an integrated health network, expert academics, workplace opportunities – this medicine degree has got it all.
 And you can apply from 2020.
 Find out more.